shashankmahajan99/awesome-expense-tracker-backend/README.md

 - `HOST`: The hostname where the application runs.
 Default is `localhost`.
 - `PORT`: The port number where the HTTP server runs.
 Default is `8080`.
+- `JWT_SECRET`: The secret key used for signing JSON Web Tokens (JWT) for user authentication and authorization.
 - `GRPC_PORT`: The port number where the gRPC server runs.
 Default is `8081`.
 - `MYSQLUSER`: The username for the MySQL database.
 - `MYSQLPASSWORD`: The password for the MySQL database.